PhyloSofS-Team/aspring/README.rst

    ``aspring --help`` to see the full list of options.

-The script will execute several steps and generate output files containing ASRU and ASPR tables for the query gene.
+The script will execute several steps and generate output files containing ASRU and s-repeats tables for the query gene.

 Docker